israelroldan/extjs-reactor/packages/reactor-webpack-plugin/README.md

 * theme [string] The name of the theme package to use.
 Defaults to "theme-triton".
 * packages [string[]] Packages to include.
 Values correspond to the names of directories in the packages directory of your SDK.
 * output [string] The path to the directory where the Ext JS minimized bundle should be written
+* test [RegExp] All files matching this pattern will be searched for usage of Ext classes to include in the build.
+Defaults to `/\.jsx?$/`

 ## Example